matthewmcq/cleanfm/README.md

 3. **Applications of DKD**: Demonstration of DKD's utility in tasks such as idealized signal resampling and creating a "cleaned" Short-Time Fourier Transform (CSTFT) with superior resolution.

 4. **Frequency Modulation Transform (FMT)**: A novel mathematical operator that reveals harmonic relationships within complex signals by analyzing the "frequencies of frequencies."
-(C++ implementation in progress, not included in this version.
-Application in thesis shows FMT can be used as an audio source separation tool that does not require machine learning)

 ## Dependencies